jooapa/klinoff-lang/README.md

 ### Starting
 To start a klinoff-lang file, you need to use the `nöff` keyword.
-This keyword is used to start the program, and follows the name of the program.
+This keyword is used to start the program, and follows the name of your program.

 ```bash
 nöff my_program